mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 This component fixes that issue, causing the script to remove itself if the character is not in a Black Pits area.
 – In the final normal fight, your foe Hogarl has both potions of extra healing and potions of fire breath.
 When he's hurt and has at least one potion of extra healing, he's scripted to ... use a potion of fire breath?
 This component fixes that obvious mistake, so Hogarl uses the potions he's meant to.
 He should be slightly tougher now.
+- The Black Pits shops include the Sandthief's Ring at both tier 2 and tier 3.
+The tier 2 version was fully charged, while the tier 3 version forgot to set a charge number.
+This component updates the tier 3 version to be fully charged as well.
+The ring is still never worth buying, because there's an unlimited supply of invisibility potions as well for a much lower price.

 – Enchant Weapon works in contingencies
 Games: BGEE, BG2EE, EET